LandonSchropp/dotfiles/readme.md

 [lolcommits](https://github.com/mroth/lolcommits) is a little utility that takes pictures of you when you commit code.
 Install it by running `gem install lolcommits`.
 Then, turn off embedded commit messages by running `lolcommits --config`, selecting `loltext` and setting enabled to `false`.

+Then, in each repository you'd like to enable it, run `lolcommits --enable`.

 Next, link up the lolcommits directory to the directory stored in Dropbox.

 ```